frideosapps/frideos_light/README.md

 FuturedWidget<String>(
   future: future,
   builder: (context, snasphot) => Text(snasphot.data),
+  initialData: // Data to provide if the snapshot is null or still not completed
   waitingChild: // Widget to show on waiting
   onWaiting: () => // or Callback
   errorChild: // Widget to show on error